A Glorious Journey

 Fr.
 Peacock resigned as Rector in 1977 to become a priest in the Roman Communion.
 He later served the Roman Catholic Diocese of Atlanta at the Cathedral of Christ the King and was founding pastor of the parish in Duluth, Georgia.

 The Rev. Hoyt Winslett, Jr., Diocesan Administrator, who was appointed Priest in Charge, replaced him briefly.
 During his six months at St. Paul’s, Fr.
 Winslett introduced the use of the current Book of Common Prayer.

 Because of his adamant opposition to the admission of women to holy orders, Fr.
 Kuhn left St. Paul’s and the ordained ministry of the Episcopal Church on the Sunday of the Resurrection, 1982.
-On Easter Day he and his family submitted to the obedience of the Roman Church.
+After observing the rites of the Episcopal Church on Easter morning he and his family submitted to the obedience of the Roman Church that evening.
 Under the terms of the pastoral provision granted by Pope John Paul II, allowing married priests of the Anglican Communion to be ordained in the service of the Roman Catholic Church, Fr.
 Kuhn went on to serve parishes and schools in the Diocese of Charlotte, North Carolina.

 Growing Through 75 Years